cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 In the absence of features for categorization, we can leverage a clustering technique to identify groups and assign names based on heuristics.
 Clustering is equivalent to breaking the graph into connected components, one for each cluster.[^rai] Clustering helps uncover similarities between objects that initially appear dissimilar, finding arbitrary shaped clusters, with a minimum input requirement.
 To achieve this, we treat our data as a set of points where each point is closer (or more similar) to one or more other points.[^rai]

 #### Clustering techniques
-PERCH7 NON ABBIAMO USATO ENTROPIA

 We aim to group similar objects by aligning principles and categories through the lens of author mentions.
-Traditional clustering techniques are neither straightforward nor canonical, so we have compared three different approaches described in [^bishop][^park][^saxena][^rai]: Greedy clustering with distance metrics,[^park] K-Means,[^saxena][^rai] and Louvain clustering.[^saxena] Greedy clustering is a hierarchical method known for its simplicity.
-K-Means is a partitioning technique that minimizes intra-cluster distances but requires the number of clusters, k, to be predefined.
-Louvain clustering, on the other hand, is an unsupervised partitioning method that does not require specifying the number of clusters in advance.
-However, each of these methods has limitations, which we will discuss in the following subsections.
+Traditional clustering techniques are neither straightforward nor canonical, so we have compared three different approaches described in [^bishop][^park][^saxena][^rai]: Greedy clustering,[^park] K-Means,[^saxena][^rai] and Louvain clustering.[^saxena] Greedy clustering is a hierarchical method that explores a tree and requires setting parameters for the number of clusters.
+K-Means is a partitioning technique that minimizes intra-cluster distances and maximize the inter-cluster distances, but require a fine tuning of the parameter $k$.
+Louvain, on the other hand, is an unsupervised partitioning method that does not require specifying any setting.
+However, each of these methods has limitations, which we will be discussed in the following subsections.
 For example, K-Means struggles with handling outliers, while Louvain clustering is sensitive to cluster shape and size and has difficulty detecting overlapping clusters.[^saxena] Finally, we compared the results from all three techniques to determine the most suitable grouping for our data.

 ##### A) Greedy clustering
 The greedy is a heuristic method that assigns points to clusters in a greedy fashion, making decisions based on the best immediate (local) choice at each step.[^bishop] It is simple and ease of use, often based on a similarity or distance metric.
 It can be easy to apply by visualizing data on a heatmap, as in Figure 9.
 Our heatmap illustrates the alignment of principles and categories through the lens of author mentions.
 It is visualized as a matrix, where the intensity of blue represents the frequency of author mentions.
 Principles are listed along the rows, while categories span the columns.
 The values in each cell indicate the number of authors supporting a specific combination.
 A gradient from white to dark blue represents the range of values, from 0 (no mentions) to 7 (highest mentions).
+The distance metric of our choice was either the Euclidean distance and the Entropy distance.

 ![Heatmap](/definition/images/clusters/greedy/Heatmap.png)
 *Figure 9: Author mentions across principles and categories.*

-###### Applying the greedy clustering
+###### Applying the Euclidean distance
-The greedy approach clusters rows from Figure 9 that minimize the Euclidean distance.
-The Euclidean distance is the straight-line distance between two rows.[^simson] It is not the only heuristic for matrices, other distances, such as Cosine similarity [^Rahutomo] and Jaccard similarity [^Ivchenko], can be applied.
-However, the Euclidean distance is simple to compute between two vectors **v** and **w** in an n-dimensional space:[^smith]
+The Euclidean distance is convinient to apply due to its siplicity.
+The Euclidean distance computes the straight-line distance between two vectors **v** and **w** in an n-dimensional space:[^smith][^simson]

 $$
-\text{(2)} \quad d(\mathbf{v}, \mathbf{w}) = \sqrt{\sum_{i=1}^{n} (v_i - w_i)^2}
+\text{(3)} \quad d(\mathbf{v}, \mathbf{w}) = \sqrt{\sum_{i=1}^{n} (v_i - w_i)^2}
 $$

 Where: